quantalogic/qllm/README.md

 - [ ] Semantic Search and Knowledge Base
 - [ ] Plugin Ecosystem
 - [ ] AI-Assisted Prompt Engineering
+- [ ] Plug-In for project code assistance

 ## Changelog

 The changelog is available at [CHANGELOG](./CHANGELOG.md)